uafgeotools/tcm/README.md

 *Here are install instructions for an example conda environment.*

-We recommend using conda and creating a new conda environment such as:
+We recommend using conda and creating a new conda environment such as
 ```
-conda create -n uafinfra python=3 obspy numba
+conda create -n tcm_env python=3 obspy numba
 ```

-If you have a previously created `uafinfra` environment, you may need to install the `numba <http://numba.pydata.org>`__  package with
+or from the provided `.yml` file as
 ```
-conda install --name uafinfra numba
+conda env create -f environment.yml
 ```

 Information on conda environments (and more) is available [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

 After setting up the conda environment, [install](https://pip.pypa.io/en/latest/reference/pip_install/#editable-installs) the package by running the terminal commands:
 ```
-conda activate uafinfra
+conda activate tcm_env
 git clone https://github.com/uafgeotools/tcm
 cd tcm
 pip install -e .